ajberkley/cl-binary-store/README.md

 # cl-store-faster

-A fast and lightly customizable serializer/deserializer of Common Lisp objects to compact binary format.
-There is some simple versioning so far, but I would not use this in production yet as I am still developing this (22 Dec 2025).
+A fast and reasonably customizable serializer/deserializer of Common Lisp objects to compact binary format.

-Currently have a bunch of sbcl specific code and no alternative for other Common Lisp implementations (see TODO).
+Currently has a bunch of sbcl specific code though it shouldn't be too hard to make work with other systems, just not top of mind right now. (see TODO).

-I suggest for the time being you just continue to use cl-store which works well and is not terribly slow.

 ## Focus
 - Data that has multiple references to the same object as well as circular references
-  - This dominates serialization time, so should be disable-able.
+  - This dominates serialization time, so you can disable this.
-  - Complex list circularity and references (other than to the head of lists, separately disable-able))
+  - Complex list circularity and references (other than to the head of lists, separately disableable))
 - Speed and compactness
-- Speed of restore

 ## General features